 TritonVPN (Virtual Private Network)

 VPN is a service available to UMSL faculty, staff and students.
 A VPN is a way to securely connect to campus resources from TritonNet Wireless or an off-campus location.
 VPN software running on the user’s system encrypts the data before it is transmitted even if the user is on a public unsafe network such as a coffee house.
 More information is available in the TritonVPN link on the left.

 If you need assistance downloading or installing the VPN client, contact the Technology Support Center at 516-6034

 ShoreTel IP Phone

-The campus has been transitioning into ShoreTel’s Voice over IP telephone services.
-For more information visit the Telephone Services site at http://www.umsl.edu/technology/phones or contact the Technology Support Center at 516-6034.
+The campus has migrated to ShoreTel’s Voice over IP telephone services.
+For more information visit the Telephone Services site at http://www.umsl.edu/technology/phones/ or contact the Technology Support Center at 516-6034.